 Underneath, you can wear something simple like a T-shirt or a blouse.
 When you start to feel a little cool, throw the flannel shirt back on.
 And if the temp really dips, button it up to the neck.
 Staying warm is easy when you're layering with flannel.

 A flannel shirt can take the place of that tee shirt or blouse as we get into the shoulder season of the shoulder season, aka the earliest part of fall.
 Now it's getting cold enough to wear the flannel shirt on its own, yet it's not quite warm enough to start reaching for additional layers or outerwear.

 However, you can still wear the flannel shirt alone as a layered outfit.
 Simply wear a tee shirt or blouse below, or even a finely woven turtleneck underneath.

-As we move deeper into the fall season and approach winter, it won't be enough to simply wear the flannel shirt over a tee shirt or on its own.
-Now you'll want to seriously consider what else you can be layering on top of it.
+As we move deeper into the fall season and begin to approach winter, it won't be enough to simply wear the flannel shirt over a tee shirt or on its own.
+Now you'll want to seriously consider what else you can layer on top of it.
 The first stop on your way to full-on winter layering should be fleece.

 You can start with a fleece quarter-zip, which is easily packed and can be thrown over your fleece base layer without a fuss when you need its warmth.
 As temperatures continue to fall, you can opt for a fleece jacket instead.

 Now winter has really arrived, and your layering game is getting serious.
 When you reach for outerwear, it will no longer come in the form of a fleece quarter-zip or fleece sweater.
 You're more likely to be wearing those items over a flannel shirt and under a women's winter parka.